-Your debt-to-income (DTI) ratio lets lenders know what percentage of your income goes toward bills and is one of the first things they’ll look at when determining eligibility.
+Your debt-to-income (DTI) ratio is one of the first factors lenders look at when determining eligibility.
+DTI lets lenders know what percentage of your income goes toward bills and.
 It’s calculated by dividing your total monthly payments by how much you earn each month.

 Generally speaking, lenders will want your DTI to be under 50%.
 However, the lower it is the better, and anything under 20% is considered excellent.